DS-223-2025-Fall/group-1/docs/demo.md

 ### Price Forecasting
 View future price trends based on historical data and seasonal patterns.

+### Session Menu Ledger
+The forecasting page now includes a “Saved session menu” panel that mirrors a restaurant menu board.
+Each prediction you run is logged with its features, confidence window, and timestamp.
+When you're finished adjusting prices, download the complete HTML menu or reset the session to start from a clean slate.

 ### Historical Analysis
 Explore past pricing data with interactive charts and filters: